Bausch + Lomb Lacrinorm 0.2% ophthalmic gel

 Frequency of administration

-Spread the instillations throughout the day as needed.
-Duration of treatment
+Spread the instillations throughout the day, as needed.

-If symptoms persist or worsen, consult an ophthalmologist to adjust your treatment.
+If the problems persist or worsen, consult an ophthalmologist so that your treatment can be adjusted.

 Use in children and adolescents up to 18 years of age

-The safety and efficacy of LACRINORM 0.2% eye gel in children and adolescents, at the recommended adult dosage, has been established by clinical experience, but no clinical trial data are available.
+The safety and efficacy of LACRINORM 0.2%, ophthalmic gel in children and adolescents, at the recommended adult dosage, has been established by clinical experience, but there are no clinical trial data available.

 If you use more LACRINORM 0.2% eye gel than you should